-- E. Clothing, jewelry, or articles of clothing which has alcohol or tobacco advertisement, inappropriate statements or wording, unacceptable pictures or suggestions, are not to be worn. - F. No student on school property or at school functions shall wear, possess, use, distribute, display or sell clothing, jewelry, large chains, emblems, bandages, symbols, signs or other things which are evidence of membership of affiliation in any gang or cult. - G. Body piercing that becomes a safety issue is prohibited. - H. No see-through clothing unless over other suitable clothing.
+- D. Blouse-shirt length must be worn so that the bottom of the shirt or blouse comes to the top of the pants.
+Midriffs must be completely covered.
+No visible cleavage is allowed. - E. Hats and head coverings including hoodies are not to be worn inside the school building. - F. Any clothing/dress articles or appearance that disrupt the normal educational process will not be allowed. - G. Clothing which has alcohol or tobacco advertisement, inappropriate statements or offensive wording, unacceptable pictures or suggestions, are not to be worn. - H. No student on school property or at school functions shall wear, possess, use, distribute, display or sell clothing, jewelry, large chains, emblems, bandages, symbols, signs or other things, which are evidence of membership of affiliation in any gang or cult. - I. Body piercing that becomes a safety issue is prohibited. - J. Any jewelry that makes distracting noises, espouses violence, suggests obscenity, or poses as a possible hazard to the wearer or other students shall be prohibited.